isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 *Advertisers assigned an Experience Cloud Organization ID (IMS Org ID) only*

-1. Deploy a JavaScript library to retrieve and remove your customer's cookies.
+1. Deploy a JavaScript library to retrieve your customer's cookies.
 The same library, AdobePrivacy.js, is used for all Adobe Experience Cloud solutions.

    >[!IMPORTANT]
    >